 This is for you if... you want to delve deeper into the relationship between film, culture and society while acquiring advanced research skills.

-This course, run in collaboration with international film specialists in Modern Languages at Leicester, will provide you with a deeper understanding of the relationship between films and the cultures and societies in which they are created and consumed.
+This course, run in collaboration with international film specialists in our School of Modern Languages, will provide you with a deeper understanding of the relationship between films and the cultures and societies in which they are created and consumed.

 You will have the opportunity to increase your knowledge of different film styles and film makers during the course, which will focus primarily on the cinemas of Hollywood, Britain and Europe.